 Cover the meat side with plastic wrap and place the chicken in a container with the skin side facing up.
 Pat the surface of the skin dry with kitchen paper and then store the chicken in the fridge with the skin exposed for 30 minutes.
 This will help dry it out further and make it extra crispy when it's fried.
 The plastic wrap underneath is to protect the meat itself from drying out.

-Since raw chicken can carry food-borne illnesses, be careful to place it away from other items in your fridge to prevent cross contamination.
+Since raw chicken can carry food-borne illnesses, be careful to place it away from other items in your fridge to prevent cross-contamination.

 Take a large frying pan big enough for both chicken thighs to lay completely flat and add the oil while it's still cold.
 Place the chicken in the pan with the skin side down and sprinkle the top with salt and pepper.

 By starting with a cold pan and gradually increasing the heat, the fat is able to render at a slower rate, resulting in exceptionally crispy skin.
-It also allows the chicken to cook all the way through to the centre without burning the skin.
+It also allows the chicken to cook all the way through to the center without burning the skin.

 Transfer the pan to the stove, but don't turn on the heat just yet.

 To crisp up the skin even further, I place a weight on the chicken.
-Personally I use a pot of water, the pot should be small enough to fit inside your frying pan.
+Personally, I use a pot of water; the pot should be small enough to fit inside your frying pan.

 Cover the chicken with foil to protect it from the bottom of your pot.

-Then place the pot of water on top of the foil.
+Then, place the pot of water on top of the foil.

-Turn on the heat to medium low and once it starts to sizzle, set a timer for 10 minutes.
+Turn on the heat to medium-low, and once it starts to sizzle, set a timer for 10 minutes.

 By placing a weight on top of the chicken, the surface area of the skin is pressed firmly down against the bottom of the pan.
-This ensures it's in direct contact with the heat and oil resulting in a perfectly crispy skin.
-The weight also helps flatten the chicken thigh allowing it to cook more evenly.
+This ensures it’s in direct contact with the heat and oil, resulting in a perfectly crispy skin.
+The weight also helps flatten the chicken thigh, allowing it to cook more evenly.

 Once 10 minutes have passed, remove the pot of water and the foil.
 Scoop the juices in the pan and baste the top of the chicken for 2-3 minutes.